BahaEddineKsib/Smart_Cinema_2A3/README.md

 don't forget to import "export.sql" in oracle.

-if u find an error just contact me "there is alot of errors in that point x)"
+if u find an error just contact me "there is alot of errors at this point x)"